Mike Zunino Player Props: Guardians vs. Twins

-On Friday, Mike Zunino (on the back of going 1-for-4 with two RBI) and the Cleveland Guardians face the Minnesota Twins, whose starting pitcher will be Bailey Ober.
-First pitch is at 8:10 PM ET.
+The Cleveland Guardians and Mike Zunino, who went 1-for-4 with two RBI last time in action, battle Sonny Gray and the Minnesota Twins at Target Field, Saturday at 7:15 PM ET.

-In his most recent game he had a one-hit performance (1-for-4) against the Twins.
+In his previous game he had a one-hit performance (1-for-4) against the Twins.

 Mike Zunino Game Info & Props vs. the Twins